cocomelonc/cocomelonc.github.io/_posts/2022-03-22-simple-av-evasion-5.markdown

 ![av](/assets/images/45/2022-03-25_10-50.png){:class="img-responsive"}

-This post is a result of self-researching another AV evasion trick.
+This post is a result of my own research into another AV evasion trick.
 An example how to bypass AV engines in simple C++ malware.

 ### hashing function names